playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 });
 ```

-<iframe data-frame-title="Vue Broken Broken Watch Effect Tracking - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-broken-watch-effect-tracking-39?template=node&embed=1&file=src%2FApp.vue"></iframe>
+<iframe data-frame-title="Vue Broken Watch Effect Tracking - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-broken-watch-effect-tracking-39?template=node&embed=1&file=src%2FApp.vue"></iframe>

-It will only track changes to `count`, as the `title.value` usage is inside of an async operation.
+It will only track changes to `count`, as the `title.value` usage is inside an async operation.

-### Manually Track Changes with `watch`
+### Manually Track Changes with `watch` {#watch-manually-track-changes}

 `watchEffect` is a bit magic, aye?
 Maybe it's a bit too much for your needs, maybe you need to be more specific about what you do and do not track.
 This is where Vue's `watch` function comes into play.